 Students can apply for financial aid even if they have not yet arranged housing in the town or city where they will be studying.
-When housing has been arranged, the student must file a notification of move for instance online at posti.fi/changeaddress.
-Kela checks the student's accommodation when the first study grant for the autumn has been paid.
+When housing has been arranged, the student must file a notification of move for instance online at www.posti.fi/changeaddress.
+Kela checks the student's accommodation when the first study grant has been paid out.

-Do you already know where you will be living in the autumn?
+Do you already know where you will be living during your studies?
 Apply for general housing allowance now

-Students should apply for housing allowance as soon as they have entered a rental agreement and have information about their income, housing costs and other living circumstances during the autumn.
+Students should apply for general housing allowance as soon as they have entered into a rental agreement and have information about their income, housing costs and other living circumstances in the spring term.
 Students under 18 years of age who independently move into rental housing can apply for housing allowance after they have received a decision on the student financial aid.

-Housing allowance can be granted starting from 1 August if the rental agreement is valid from 1 August and you move into the home in August.
-Furthermore, the application should be submitted to Kela by the end of September.
+Housing allowance can be granted starting from 1 January if the rental agreement is valid from 1 January and the student moves in during January.
+Furthermore, the application should be submitted to Kela by the end of February.

 A student housing supplement may be available to those who are studying abroad or in the Åland Islands.
 A supplement is also paid to students who are enrolled in a tuition-based programme at a Finnish folk high school or sports institute and live in the school dormitory.
 The student housing supplement is applied for with the same application as the student financial aid.

-With the help of Kela’s calculators (www.kela.fi/laskurit (in Finnish) or www.fpa.fi/berakningar (in Swedish)) students can estimate what type of benefit they can receive and the amount of the benefit.
-If you are unsure about which benefits students can get, start by reading the page What kind of student financial aid and housing benefits can you get?
+With the help of Kela’s calculators students can estimate what type of benefit they can receive and the amount of the benefit.
+If you are unsure about what benefits you can get as a student, start by reading the page What kind of student financial aid and housing allowance can you get?.

-Both student financial aid and housing allowance can be applied for via Kela's online customer service at www.kela.fi/asiointi (in Finnish) or www.fpa.fi/etjanst (in Swedish).
+Both student financial aid and housing allowance can be applied for via Kela's e-service at www.kela.fi/asiointi (in Finnish) or www.fpa.fi/etjanst (in Swedish).
 Supporting documentation can also be sent online.

-What to do if you need interpreter assistance for your studies in the autumn because of a disability or impairment
+Do you need interpreter assistance for your studies because of a disability or impairment?

-Apply for the right to interpreter assistance for students as soon as you get a decision that you have been granted a place of study.
-Be sure also to book an interpreter well in advance.
+Apply for the right to interpreter assistance for students as soon as you get a decision stating that you have been granted a place of study.
+Also be sure to book an interpreter well in advance.

 Additional information for customers

-- A video on how to apply for student financial aid and housing allowance is available in Finnish
+- Video describing how to apply for student financial aid and housing allowance (in Finnish)

-- Information about the effect of income on student financial aid and housing allowance in Finnish
+- Information on the effect of income on student financial aid and housing allowance (in Finnish)

 - How does a change in income affect the amount of the housing benefit? (in Finnish)